Chemical Compounds in Leather Treatments

 There is an endless debate about what makes the best leather conditioner and dressing.
 Many people swear by their "generations-old" secrets passed down to them.
 Let's clear up the confusion: First off, leather is tough by its very nature and performs in harsh environments, so determining what works best in the long-term is often hard to discern.
 Secondly, when the leather has delicate stitching - typically nylon - the stitching must be considered when choosing leather treatment.
 Lots of leather conditioners work great for short-term softening of leather, but cause long-term deterioration in the leather itself and especially in the stitching.
 Prime culprits are chemical-based compounds such as petroleum jelly and products termed "compounds."
 Most leather conditioners are actually cheap chemical compounds, and cheap synthetic versions of natural products should be avoided.
 Beware of leather glove manufacturers who sell their own "special formula" leather conditioner or dressing.
-Often, these cheap compounds are used to build-in obsolescence in their gloves and mittens.
+Often, these cheap compounds are used to build-in obsolescence in their gloves.
 Not good.